stanford-cs149/asst2/README.md

 In the above output `PERF` is the ratio of your implementation's runtime to the reference solution's runtime.
 So values less than one indicate that your task system implementation is faster than the reference implementation.

-__Mac users: While we provided binaries `runtasks_ref_osx` for both part a and part b, we will be testing your code using the linux binaries.
-Therefore, we recommend you check your implementation in the myth machines before submitting.__
+__Mac users: While we provided reference solution binaries for both part a and part b, we will be testing your code using the linux binaries.
+Therefore, we recommend you check your implementation in the myth machines before submitting.
+If you are using a newer Mac with an M1 chip, use the `runtasks_ref_osx_arm` binary when testing locally.
+Otherwise, use the `runtasks_ref_osx_x86` binary.__

 ### What You Need To Do ###